Custom Search

 Feeding

 Not picky, will eat flakes, pellets and live food.
-Needs some plant matter in food.
-Will also search for food on the bottom of the tank, which were not eaten by other fish.
-Full grown Balas have been known to eat very small fish such as neon tetras
+Need some plant matter in food.
+Will also search for food on the bottom of the tank.
+Full-grown Balas have been known to eat very small fish such as neon tetras and guppies.
+Some Balas will make clicking noises while feeding.

 Sexing